hainayanda/Draftsman/README.md

 # Draftsman Planned

-Draftsman `Planned` protocol is the protocol that make any `UIView` or `UIViewController` can have its predefined view plan and applied it using `applyPlan` method.
-The protocols is declared like this:
+Draftsman `Planned` protocol is the protocol that makes any `UIView` or `UIViewController` can have its predefined view plan and applied it using `applyPlan` method.
+The protocol is declared like this:

 ```swift
 public protocol Planned {